Analyzing Differentiable Fuzzy Logic Operators: Results

-First, we consider several \textbf{symmetric} configurations.
-A symmetric configuration is one for which the conjunction is a t-norm $T$, disjunction the dual t-conorm of $T$, aggregation the extended t-norm $\aggc{T}$ (Equation \ref{eq:aggtnorm}) and the implication the S-implication based on the t-conorm.
-For example, for $T_P$ we use $T_P$ for conjunction, $S_P$ for disjunction, $\logprod=\log\circ A_{T_P}$ for aggregation and $I_{RC}$ for implication (i.e. \dpfl from Section \ref{sec:product_real_logic}).
-Symmetric configurations have the benefit of retaining many equivalence relations in fuzzy logic compared to an arbitrary configuration of operators.
-All are run with $w_{\dfl}=1$ except for $T_P$ which is run using $w_{\dfl}=10$.
-The results can be found in Table \ref{table:mnist_symmetric}.
+First, we consider several \textit{symmetric} configurations, where the conjunction is a t-norm $T$, disjunction the dual t-conorm of $T$, universal aggregation the extended t-norm $A_T$, existential aggregation the extended t-conorm $E_S$ and the implication either is the S-implication based on the t-conorm or the R-implication based on the t-norm.
+For example, for $T_P$ we use $T_P$ for conjunction, $S_P$ for disjunction, $\logprod=\log\circ A_{T_P}$ for aggregation and $I_{RC}$ for implication.
+Symmetric configurations will retain many equivalence relations in fuzzy logic, unlike when one would choose arbitrary configuration of operators.